IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 * **Versioned terminologies** (e.g. SNOMED CT, LOINC, HL7 FHIR)
 * **Fixed-code terminologies** (e.g. ISO standards, UCUM)

 > ⚠️ **Security Requirement**: A `syndicationSecret` must be included in the request body.
-This secret must match the value configured in the application’s environment (see `syndication-terminologies.md`) to prevent unauthorized access.
+This secret must match the value configured in the `SYNDICATION_SECRET` environment variable to prevent unauthorized access to non-admin users.
+> The `SYNDICATION_SECRET` environment variable acts as a basic protection mechanism for the `PUT /syndication/import` endpoint

 ---